Kodiologist/Tversky/README.rst

 You should take the absence of documentation as a hint that I'm not making any guarantees about stability.
 I wrote this thing for my own use.
 But see `Builder`_ for an example task.

-As for security, Tversky should resist SQL-injection attacks and cross-site request forgery, but I haven't thought about race conditions much.
+As for security, Tversky should resist SQL-injection attacks and cross-site request forgery, and I've tried to minimize race conditions.
 You should run your CGI script in taint mode, of course.

 The ``rserve_call`` method requires the ``call`` method of Rserve::Connection that I defined in `my fork of Rserve-perl`_.